peterwilli/Endless-AWSW/Installing your own server.md

 This tutorial is to host your own EAWSW server.
 Hosting your own server is interesting if you:

  - Are training your own model and wish to test it out in the actual game.
- - Want to run a private server and not be dependent on the public servers if they go offline or get slow during busy times.
+ - Want to run a private server and not be dependent on the public servers.
- - Are paranoid and afraid that someone gets to know what you say to Remy when you finally get to meet him 😂
+ - Are paranoid and afraid that someone gets to know what you say to Remy when you finally get to meet him 😂.
+ - *cough* disable the profanity / lewd filter that the public server has on by default.

 ## Notes